 The next day, Sparrow felt better but she still could not fly.
-As the days passed they swapped stories of land and sea, each tale so different from what the other knew.
+As days passed they swapped stories of land and sea, each tale so different from what the other knew.

-Sparrow gasped as Seagull told her how he hunted fish in dangerous, shark infested waters.
+Sparrow gasped as Seagull told her how he hunted fish in dangerous, shark-infested waters.

 As she healed they began to dread parting ways.
-The warmer climates were calling and the mating season was upon all of Nature’s creatures.
+The warmer climates were calling and the mating season was upon all of nature’s creatures.

 “I will come with you!”
 Sparrow gushed, full of hope.

 “Don’t worry, I have you,” declared Seagull, swooping beneath to catch her should she fall.
-When she could fly no more, she clung to his back as she had done before.
+When she could fly no more, she clung to his back as she had done once before.

 As the sun began to set over the horizon, Sparrow admired the splendid golden sunset and nestled deeply into Seagulls feathers.